Shubham-Ikhar/Shubham-Ikhar/README.md

 - 👋 Hi, I’m @Shubham-Ikhar
 - 👀 I’m interested in coding , learning new concepts
-- 🌱 I’m working in Blueconchtech Pune as a associate software engineer.
+- 🌱 I’m working as a associate software engineer.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...